TabithaMasha/AIMS-PROJECT-BAYESIAN-NETWORKS-/README.md

 # AIMS-PROJECT-BAYESIAN-NETWORKS
-This is my masters thesis
+This is my masters thesis at AIMS South Africa